JAlcocerT/JAlcocerT/content/blog/biz-ecommerce.md

 As I have been learning how to do CSR related auth...

 How about bringing something more than a website: **an ecommerce**

+Creating a custom ecommerce from scratch is a lot of work, so you can also use a [OSS Selfhosted ecommerce](#selfhosted-ecommerce).

 ## Astro as Ecommerce